The key to personalized learning, where the teacher helps the student to set goals and develop successful learning strategies for all schoolwork.

 Sunitha Nambiar, Education Director and Chief Operating Officer, Kunskapsskolan India

-We believe that all people are different and learn in different ways and at different rates.
+All people are different and learn in different ways and at different rates.
 It is our task to meet this challenge.
+Regardless of his or her ability, each student has the right to a personal challenge every day.

-Our methodology gives students the ability to see contexts and patterns, understand and interpret events, take decisions and make choices.
-It is a driving force for a continual deepening and broadening of one’s knowledge.
-We value comprehension and application above rote learning.
+We prepare students to live and work in the modern, global society with its ever-changing challenges and difficult choices.
+‘Education for life’ gives students the ability to see context and patterns, understand and interpret events, take decisions and make choices.
+It is a driving force for a continual deepening and broadening of their knowledge, skills and understanding.

-We will give each student a foundation for personal development where self-discipline, self-knowledge, a sense of responsibility and a trust in one’s own ability provide the foundation for a constructive attitude, the essence of which is that “Life is what I make it”.
+We give each student a foundation for personal development where self-discipline, self-knowledge, sense of responsibility and confidence in one’s own ability provide the basis for a constructive attitude, the essence of which is that “life is what I make it”.

 The Kunskapsskolan schools are among the leading schools of Sweden.
 The success of its KED Program can be judged not only by students’ performance being higher than the Swedish national average, but also by the growth of KED schools across international boundaries.
 Currently, over 80 KED schools and KED Inspired schools are operational across Sweden, UK, the Netherlands, India, USA and the Middle East.
 The schools follow the curriculum of each country and grade student performance according to national standards.